5 FREE Machine Embroidery File Format Converters

 These free embroidery file format converters will do the trick in almost all circumstances, so get started resaving your stash of embroidery designs.

-Confused about file formats still?
+Still onfused about file formats?
 Check out this guide for what file types are best for embroidery!

 I bought some cd’s a few years back for Hus format.
 I have purchased a BAi 15 needle embroidery machine.
 I need to convert the Hus format and I’m so confused.
 What is the simplest way to do so.
 I have no software on my PC to do this.